Missouri free child care assistance.

 The state of Missouri may be able to assist qualified families with paying for their child care costs.
-The purpose is to provide them relief so that the parents can participate in specific education or job training activities.
+The purpose is to provide them relief, or free daycare, so that the parents can participate in specific education or job training activities.
 The parent can also be working and still receive assistance as well.
 There can also be some exceptions made.
 There are some additional cases when the family is unable to provide access to care then the Child Development and Care Program may be able to help.

 The program is fairly flexible for both parents and beneficiaries.
 Some examples of that are below.
 Families can decide upon and select their own day or child care provider, as long as they have been registered and licensed by the Missouri Department of Social Services.
 This is the state agency that is involved in licensing child care centers, group homes, or family members.
 Under certain situations and conditions a friend or neighbor may be able to be certified.

 If you need help or cannot find a Child Care provider that you would be comfortable with, then a state representative/specialist will help you with this as well.
 Another option is the use the Missouri Child Care Resource and Referral (CCR&R) network.
 Dial 1-800-392-1261 to get more information.
 Both of these services are offered for free.
 The state recommends that everyone requests information about all child care charges from providers before selecting one.

 While program terms can and do often change, and the scope is limited, some of the eligible activities and conditions that need to be met are as follows.

 The parent or guardian needs to be actively participating in some Missouri Employment Program.
 The education and job training activities must be at minimum 20 hours per week.
 Or the applicant can be working as well, and the job would also need to be 20 hours per week.

 Missouri teenagers can apply for help.
 They need to be attending high school, GED or remedial education classes.
 They also need to remain in school in order to receive the subsidized child care.